teaching-on-testbeds/ml-energy/notebooks/02-energy.md

 -   the training hyperparameters (learning rate, batch size)
 -   the number of epochs of training needed to achieve the target validation accuracy
 -   the accuracy on the *test* data (not the validation data!).
 After fitting the model, use `model.evaluate` and pass the scaled *test* data to get the test loss and test accuracy
--   **GPU runtime**: the GPU energy and time to train the model to the desired validation accuracy, as computed by a `zeus-ml` measurement window that starts just before `model.fit` and ends just after `model.fit`.
+-   The GPU energy and time to train the model to the desired validation accuracy, as computed by a `zeus-ml` measurement window that starts just before `model.fit` and ends just after `model.fit`.
 :::

 :::{.cell .code}